Three rules to help your students understand when to double the consonant in words.

 but, butt

 Another thing to keep in mind is that not all consonants are subject to the doubling rule.
 We don’t double <w, x, y>.
+Understanding these nuances is part of mastering the single double consonant rule word list and identifying double consonant ending words.

 Source